 - Ionization.
 Ionization is caused by the removal of electrons from their electronic shells and has the effect of changing the chemical bonds of molecules.
-In metal, ionization does not cause dramatic changes in material’s properties.
-This is due to free electrons, which are typical only for metallic bond.
+In metal, ionization does not cause dramatic changes in the material’s properties.
+This is due to free electrons, which are typical only for metallic bonds.

 - Impurity Atoms.
-The capture of neutrons and nuclear reactions induced by various radiations has the effect of transmuting an atom into an element which is foreign to the material.
+The capture of neutrons and nuclear reactions induced by various radiations has the effect of transmuting an atom into an element that is foreign to the material.

-- Radiation Induced Creep.
-In nuclear reactors, many metal components are subjected simultaneously to radiation fields, elevated temperatures and stress.
-Metal under stress at elevated temperature exhibits the phenomenon of creep, ie. the gradual increase in strain with time.
-Creep of metal components at reactor operating temperatures becomes faster when they are exposed to a radiation field.
+- Radiation-Induced Creep.
+In nuclear reactors, many metal components are subjected simultaneously to radiation fields, elevated temperatures, and stress.
+Metal under stress at elevated temperature exhibits the phenomenon of creep, i.e. the gradual increase in strain with time.
+The creep of metal components at reactor operating temperatures becomes faster when they are exposed to a radiation field.

-Neutrons with sufficient energy can disrupt the atomic arrangement or crystalline structure of materials.
+Neutrons with sufficient energy can disrupt materials’ atomic arrangement or crystalline structure.
 The influence of structural damage is most significant for metals because of their relative immunity to damage by ionizing radiation.
-Pressurized-water reactors operate with a higher rate of neutron impacts and their vessels therefore tend to experience a greater degree of embrittlement than boiling-water reactor vessels.
+Pressurized-water reactors operate with a higher rate of neutron impacts, and their vessels, therefore, tend to experience a greater degree of embrittlement than boiling-water reactor vessels.
 Many pressurized-water reactors design their cores to reduce the number of neutrons hitting the vessel wall.
 This slows the vessel’s embrittlement.
-The NRC’s regulations address embrittlement in 10 CFR Part 50, Appendix G, “Fracture Toughness Requirements” and Appendix H, “Reactor Vessel Material Surveillance Program Requirements.”
-Since the reactor pressure vessel is considered irreplaceable, neutron irradiation embrittlement of pressure vessel steels is a key issue in the long term assessment of structural integrity for life attainment and extension programmes.
+The NRC’s regulations address embrittlement in 10 CFR Part 50, Appendix G, “Fracture Toughness Requirements,” and Appendix H, “Reactor Vessel Material Surveillance Program Requirements.”
+Since the reactor pressure vessel is considered irreplaceable, neutron irradiation embrittlement of pressure vessel steels is a key issue in the long-term assessment of structural integrity for life attainment and extension programs.

 To minimize neutron fluence: